 The mountain views are hard to describe.
 You just have to see it for yourself.
 Towering snow-capped peaks, crystal-clear air, and this feeling that you’re standing somewhere truly majestic.
 At Blue Moon Valley, the turquoise water almost didn’t look real.
 We’d seen photos before the trip, but it’s even better in person.

-The Impression show was another unexpected highlight.
+The Impression of Lijiang show was another unexpected highlight.
 It’s held outdoors, with the mountain as a backdrop, and features hundreds of local performers in traditional dress.
 The energy, music, and setting comes together in a way that’s hard to forget.
 We weren’t sure what to expect going in, but we walked out completely blown away.

 Kids Club: Thoughtfully Designed for Every Age Group